cysouw/diathesis/text/c12_zuInfinitive.md

 As an illustration of these different uses of the verb *lehren*, I have added a corpus example of each usage in [@next], which show the various constructions in subordinate position to clarify the structural differences.

 ::: ex
-- Wahrscheinlich auch, weil ihn die Erfahrung *gelehrt hat*, [niemals nie zu sagen].^[~~DWDS~~: Die Zeit, 28.07.2013 (online).]
+- Wahrscheinlich auch, weil ihn die Erfahrung [gelehrt hat], [niemals nie zu sagen].^[~~DWDS~~: Die Zeit, 28.07.2013 (online).]
-- Unser Abgott Theodor Fontane dagegen, der uns [so vieles in Stadt und Land zu sehen] *gelehrt hat*, scheint die Berliner Galerie kaum besucht zu haben.^[~~DWDS~~: Berliner Zeitung, 11.06.1998]
+- Unser Abgott Theodor Fontane dagegen, der uns [so vieles in Stadt und Land zu sehen] [gelehrt hat], scheint die Berliner Galerie kaum besucht zu haben.^[~~DWDS~~: Berliner Zeitung, 11.06.1998]
-- Was hast du den Indios für Possen angerichtet, daß sie dich [so schön tanzen] *gelehrt haben*?^[~~DWDS~~: Perutz, Leo: Die dritte Kugel, Reinbek bei Hamburg: Rowohlt 1988 [1915], S. 5]
+- Was hast du den Indios für Possen angerichtet, daß sie dich [so schön tanzen] [gelehrt haben] ?^[~~DWDS~~: Perutz, Leo: Die dritte Kugel, Reinbek bei Hamburg: Rowohlt 1988 [1915], S. 5]
 :::

 The focus of this chapter are the constructions in the second stage of this grammaticalisation pathway: monoclausal *zu‑Infinitiv* constructions.
-This construction is attested with various verbs that are coherent when used with *zu‑Infinitiv*, like *haben* [@next].
-A simple test for coherence is to embed a sentence like [@next a] inside another main clause like *es ist bekannt, dass…* 'it is known that …' (see [@sec:intro-coherence]).
+This kind of construction is attested with various verbs that are coherent when used with *zu‑Infinitiv*, like *haben* [@next].
+A simple test for coherence is to embed a sentence like [@next a] inside another main clause like *es ist bekannt, dass…* 'it is known that…' (see [@sec:intro-coherence]).
 Coherent monoclausal constructions, i.e. stage 2 in [@llast], can then be identified by the obligatory position of the finite verb at the end of the clause [@next b].
 A finite verb before the *zu‑Infinitiv* is not possible [@next c].

 ::: ex
-- Sie *hat* noch viele Jahre [zu leben].
+- Sie [hat] noch viele Jahre [zu leben].
-- Es ist bekannt, dass sie noch viele Jahre [zu leben] *hat*.
+- Es ist bekannt, dass sie noch viele Jahre [zu leben] [hat].
-- ^* Es ist bekannt, dass sie *hat* noch viele Jahre [zu leben].
+- ^* Es ist bekannt, dass sie [hat] noch viele Jahre [zu leben].
 :::

-Because there is a grammaticalisation cline, there are various verbs that can be used in more than one of the three different stages [@next].
-Most verbs with a *zu‑Infinitiv* actually only allow biclausal non-coherent complement constructions [@next a].
+Because there is a grammaticalisation cline, there are various verbs that can be used in more than one of these three different stages, as summarised in  [@next].
+Most verbs with a *zu‑Infinitiv* actually only allow for the first option: biclausal non-coherent complement constructions [@next a].
 These fall outside of the scope of this book.
 At the other extreme, some verbs only allow for monoclausal *Infinitiv* construction [@next f].
 These were already discussed in the previous Chapter [-@sec:infinitive].
 The group of verbs that allow for both stage 2 and 3 [@last e] is small, as this only seems to be possible for the verbs *brauchen, heißen, helfen, lehren* and *lernen*.

 ::: ex
 Intermediate stages on the grammaticalisation pathway